omarryhan/nextjs-i18n-example/README.md

 1. Specify the paths you want to load like in: `pages/dynamic.tsx` and `pages/ssr.tsx` by passing an array of strings as the `paths` parameter (More performant, but a bit annoying)

 2. Pass Node's fs module to `getI18nProps` for it to use to recurse over all the translations in the `tranlationsDir` you specify.
 (Less performant, but way less annoying).
-The reason we're doing dependency injection here, is getI18nProps is the only place you can import node modules as opposed to browser supported modules. `utils/i18n.ts` will be shipped to the browser, while `getStaticProps` and `getServerSideProps` are guaranteed to not ship to the browser.
+The reason we're doing a dependency injection here, is because `getI18nProps` is the only place you can import node modules as opposed to browser supported modules. `utils/i18n.ts` will be shipped to the browser, while `getStaticProps` and `getServerSideProps` are guaranteed to not ship to the browser.

-Personally, I find that the convenience of method no.2 overweighs the performance gains from method no.1.
+Personally, I find that the convenience of method no.2 overweighs the performance gains from method no.1 when starting.
+But as your project gets bigger, you'll eventually need to specify which translation files to load.
 I recommend starting with method no.2.
-If after a while, using method 2 starts becoming a performance bottleneck, switch to method no.1, easy peasy.
+If after a while, using method 2 starts to seriously degrade your app's performance and load times, switch to method no.1, easy peasy.

-Also, it doesn't make sense to manually specify `paths` in: `getStaticProps` because it's only ran once when you're building the project.
-The tradeoff I was talking about above only applies to pages that use `getServerSideProps`. **For `getStaticProps`, you should always use method #2.**
+The two main ineffeciencies caused by passing node's fs module (i.e. loading all the translations are):

+- Bundle size and the size of XHR payloads from calling `getServerSideProps` when doing page transitions on the client.

+- Response latency because of the IO time needed to load all the translations.
+If I'm going to take a wild guess, this latency is probably negligible, especially if you're hosting witha hosting provider that uses SSD (most popular ones do).

 #### `withI18n`